cherryraichu/GameDreams/README.md

 Submitted by: **Annie Zhou**

+This is a demo developed as prework for CodePath's WEB102 class using Javascript/HTML/CSS.
 **Game Dreams** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
-This is a demo developed as prework for CodePath's WEB102 class

 Time spent: **5** hours spent in total